 - Preparing your house for selling: Articles: HGTV (click here), Realtor.com (click here), OpenDoor (click here).
 There are many more.
 Remove clutter, meticulous landscaping, fresh paint and carpet are just a few of the expected recommendations.
 Best money spent is usually on cosmetics and important repairs.
 It’s all pretty easy.
+Or if you don’t mind spending $200, have a professional stager visit your home and give you advice room by room.

 - Determine when you are going to sell.
 The first two weeks of your listing is when you will likely see the most activity and interest.
 So it is best to avoid holidays and slow seasons for the launch of your listing.
 Here’s a Zillow article on the best time of year to sell (click here).
 Here’s one from OpenDoor (click here).